t-advice/SQLite-Tutorial-4/README.md

-# .NET MAUI + SQLite Tutorial: MediaPicker, Camera, Save & Delete Images
+# .NET MAUI + SQLite Tutorials: MediaPicker, Camera, Save & Delete Images

 This tutorial shows how to:
 - pick images with MediaPicker